AbdulBasit42/Restful-Api/README.md

 # Restful-Api
-Design APIs to maintain address book
+APIs to maintain address book....
 Nodejs , express, MYSQL used.
 Implemented the following endpoints
   Add a new contact,